-The Department of Child and Adolescent Psychology, housed within the Barrow Neurological Institute at Phoenix Children’s Hospital, provides an ideal setting for postdoctoral training in pediatric neuropsychology.
-Phoenix Children's Hospital is the one of the largest children’s hospital in the U.S. and is among America’s top five largest clinical volumes in neurosciences.
-The hospital is also home to a Level I Pediatric Trauma Center of Excellence.
-The hospital serves as the principle pediatric affiliate of the University of Arizona College of Medicine-Phoenix and has been named in the U.S. News & World Report’s Best Children’s Hospitals rankings.
+Our Division of Pediatric Neuropsychology, housed with Barrow Neurological Institute at Phoenix Children's, provides an ideal setting for postdoctoral training in pediatric neuropsychology.
+We are one of the largest children's hospitals in the U.S. and are among America's top five largest clinical volumes in neurosciences.
+Plus, we are home to a Level I Pediatric Trauma Center of Excellence.
+Phoenix Children's serves as the principle pediatric affiliate of the University of Arizona College of Medicine-Phoenix and has been named in the U.S. News & World Report's Best Children's Hospitals rankings.

-In addition to the postdoctoral fellowship, the psychology department houses a pre-doctoral internship accredited by the American Psychological Association and multiple practicum training opportunities for doctoral students from several local universities.
-The neuropsychology fellowship training program seeks to meet the criteria set forth by the Houston Conference on Specialty Education and Training in Clinical Neuropsychology.
-Thus, the fellowship intends to provide clinical training, educational activities, and research opportunities to produce an advanced level of competence in the specialty of clinical neuropsychology.
-The goal of the program is to prepare fellows for a career in pediatric neuropsychology, preferably through hospital-based practice in an academic medical setting.
+Additional psychology training programs at Phoenix Children's include a pre-doctoral internship accredited by the American Psychological Association and multiple practicum training opportunities for doctoral students from several local universities.
+The fellowship seeks to meet the criteria set forth by the Houston Conference on Specialty Education and Training in Clinical Neuropsychology and provides clinical training, educational activities and research opportunities to produce an advanced level of competence in the specialty of clinical neuropsychology.
+The goal is to prepare fellows for a career in pediatric neuropsychology, preferably through hospital-based practice in an academic medical setting.

-The training program consists of a two year fellowship that incorporates clinical, research, and educational activities.
-Approximately 70% of fellow's time is devoted to clinical services, with the remaining time divided between research and educational experiences.
+The fellowship is two years, incorporating clinical, research and educational activities.
+It typically begins on the second Monday of August, although some flexibility with the start date exists.
+Approximately 70% of fellows' time is devoted to clinical services, with the remaining time divided between research and educational experiences.
 The fellowship is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN).

 Supervision and Evaluation

-In addition, fellows may also receive some supervision from pediatric psychologists within the department for occasional consultation/liaison or psychotherapy services.
-The fellow’s training needs and own interests in working with particular patient populations are taken into consideration when designing a supervision schedule, as are departmental, hospital, and patient needs.
-Fellows are also encouraged to pursue interests in subspecialty populations and settings through increased clinical opportunities, training experiences, and by seeking out research opportunities with populations of particular interest.
+In addition, fellows may also have rare opportunities for supervision from pediatric psychologists within the hospital.
+The fellows' training needs and interests in working with particular patient populations are taken into consideration when designing a supervision schedule, as are departmental, hospital and patient needs.
+They are also encouraged to pursue interests in subspecialty populations and settings through increased clinical opportunities, training experiences and by seeking out research opportunities with populations of particular interest.

-The supervising neuropsychologists provide semiannual evaluations of the fellow’s competency, which are reviewed with fellows and by the training director.
-At the conclusion of the fellowship, Dr. Maris provides a written summary of the reviews to the fellow and to Dr. Lavoie.
-Fellowship contracts are completed on a yearly basis, with the expectation that Fellows will complete two years of training.
+The supervising neuropsychologists provide semiannual evaluations of the fellows competency, which are reviewed with fellows and by the training director.
+At the conclusion of the fellowship, Dr. Maris-Clark provides a written summary of the reviews to the fellow and to Dr. Lavoie.
+Fellowship contracts are completed on a yearly basis, with the expectation that fellows will complete two years of training.
 Further details regarding the performance review and the department’s grievance processes are provided to each fellow at the beginning of their fellowship.